 The State of Vermont is the nonemployer contributor and is required by statute to make all actuarially determined employer contributions on behalf of the School District.
 Therefore, the School District is considered to be in a special funding situation as defined in GASB No. 68 and the State of Vermont is treated as a nonemployer contributing entity to the VSTRS.
 Starting July 1, 2015, the State started assessing an annual charge for teacher's health care for all new teachers hired after that date and every year thereafter who were not previously part of the VSTRS.
-The total amount paid by the School District for the year ended June 30, 2021 was \$20,467.
+The total amount paid by the School District for the year ended June 30, 2021 was \$6,645.
 In addition, the State is assessing a 19% contribution for all teachers paid with Federal Funds.
-The total amount paid by the School District for the year ended June 30, 2021 was \$13,421.
-Since the State does not consider the School District.
+The total amount paid by the School District for the year ended June 30, 2021 was \$-0-.
+Since the State does not consider the School District to contribute directly to VSTRS, no net pension liability is recorded by the School District.
 However, the notes to the financial statements of the School District must disclose the portion of the State's share of the collective net pension liability that is associated with the School District.